shiftkey/winrt-backport-hilarity/README.md

 So I've taken Paul's suggestion and gone a bit further:

- - Can we provide an WinRT-compatible library  for traditional .NET libraries to work against?
+## Can we provide an WinRT-compatible library  for traditional .NET libraries to work against?

-Why?
+### Goals

  - Provide an interface which is forward-compatible but works on their current platform (for some subset of the .NET ecosystem)
- - Source-friendly way to test existing code
  - Allow library authors to migrate existing code gradually
- - For scenarios where Portable Class Libraries is not suitable (TODO: discuss)
+ - As WinRT favours interfaces for much of its core, testability of existing libraries should not be harmed

-What sorts of things are good candidates?
+What sorts of libraries did you have in mind?

  - Libraries which depend on the filesystem
  - ?
 Libraries which depend on the network
+ - Scenarios where Portable Class Libraries is not suitable (TODO: which?)
  - ????

+What sorts of libraries are not suited to this approach?

+ - Libraries which use reflection heavily
+ - ????

+### The Experiment

 Hell, I'm not even sure if this is legal.
 But anyway, here's what I've done so far.